kumu/docs/guides/controls/controls-reference.md

 There are two reference tables in this guide—the first lists properties for **static** controls (nothing happens when map readers click on these controls), and the second lists properties for **interactive** controls (map readers can interact with the map by clicking on these controls).

 Hover over the information icon <i class="fa fa-info-circle" data-placement="left" data-html="true" title="I ❤︎ information!"></i> at the far right of the table rows to see additional details and valid values for each property (when there are multiple valid values, we've listed them as separate snippets of `inline code`).
+All values are unitless.

+If you find a property or a value that's not documented here, [let us know](mailto:support@kumu.io)!

 [Jump to the reference for interactive controls](#interactive-controls).